Floorp-Projects/Floorp/mobile/android/android-components/docs/api/mozilla.components.concept.sync/-device-constellation/destroy-current-device-async.md

 devices will no longer see the current device in their device lists.

 **Return**
-A boolean flag indicating if the operation succeeded.
+A [Deferred](#) that will be resolved with a success flag once operation is complete.